whatheheckisthis/Intent-to-Auditable-Trust-Object/README.md

 IATO inverts this paradigm by enforcing **computational inevitability**: unsafe or unstable behavior is rendered arithmetically impossible by construction.
 Trust emerges as a consequence of invariant preservation rather than behavioral prediction.

----

-# Appendix: IATO Engineering Specification & Design Rationale

-## 1. Architectural Philosophy: Invariance over Heuristics
+### A.2 Architectural Philosophy: Invariance over Heuristics

 The IATO (Intent-to-Auditable-Trust-Object) framework rejects the industry-standard "Patch-and-Pray" security model.
 Instead, it enforces **Computational Invariance**.
 By mapping state transitions to a closed algebraic ring (), we ensure that no execution path can deviate from the verified safety manifold.